aaronbloomfield/dada/hws/hw6-lex2.md

 7f454c46010101000000000000000000020003000100000030 .......
 ```

 No other characters, other than the hex digits and the terminating newline, should be output.
-In case you want to check the accuracy of your output, you can ensure that the hex digits match the output of `hexdump` (although that program prints the address and white space).
+In case you want to check the accuracy of your output, you can ensure that the hex digits match the output of `hexdump -C` (although that program prints the address and white space).

 The program filter is small.
 You should be able to implement it in fewer than 25 lines of C/C++ code.
 Note, however, that the file may be arbitrarily large, so do not buffer the input before outputting it.